USS OREGON model

 On February 15, 1898, after the armored cruiser USS

-Maine blew up in Havana, USS OREGON raced from the
+Maine blew up in Havana, USS Oregon raced from the

 30 officers and 438 men.
 The battleship rode low in the